OceanIsEndless/trapz/PROTOCOL.md

 #### `leaderboard`

-Possibly asks the server to begin sending updates to the client for the leaderboard via leaderboard, though its purpose is not immediately obvious from the code.
+Possibly asks the server to begin sending updates to the client for the leaderboard via `leaderboard`, though its purpose is not immediately obvious from the code.

 ```ts
 {}